 The limitation of study is problematic.
 Higher education in the West does not establish a critical mindset, instead it breeds a sense of entitlement and produces self-righteous experts -- primarily in the fields of administration and accumulation.
 We fancy ourselves as intelligent and motivated to learn, but how intelligent can we be when we do not venture to peer beyond the comfortable area of our own expertise?
 "Today, all the talk is about global competitiveness, and the public discourse in Western nations is on how to improve national educational performance in science and engineering.
 But many citizens are ill-informed about global affairs, not least geography and history.
 Do we really need engineering skills more than global vision?"

-The dominant motivation developed under state-capitalism is the profit motive.
+The dominant motivation developed under the current political economy is the profit motive.
 The dominant option for acting on this motive is wage labour.
 The dominant results of wage labour are competitive acquisition, elitism, and social apathy.
 If society is built atop a mountain of capital, then beyond the edge of this precipice lies a sharp drop into the abyss of poverty, housing a multitude of life that is destitute of resources and opportunity.
 What we atop the mountain fail to recognize (or perhaps, fail to accept) is that the existence of the abyss obviates our own poverty in moral dimensions.
 No human environment or situation is beyond the influence of the masses, and the masses can only be organized by working upwards from the individual.
-Social improvement requires that individual capitalist morality be transformed into multinational egalitarian morality.
 It is inarguable that the general quality of life for most people living in developed societies is materially sufficient, but it is also inarguable that this is not the case throughout the underdeveloped and developing areas of the world.
 Do we accept this condition?
 If not, what will be done to help?
 Here, it must be made conspicuous that regardless of our chosen vocation -- be it economic, social, or health service -- our choices and lifestyle outside of work must also be altered in order to effect material change for those in underdeveloped nations.
 The unreflective egoist will resist introspection and dismiss these words as an appeal to some abject self-defeating sense of self-hatred, while the realist will understand that the goal here is to motivate social analysis and action.

 Part of the series: Narcissa